Globolik/task_RL_gleb/README.md

 Full explanation is in issues.

-Going to add requirements.txt sooooooooon
+Going to add requirements.txt soon